MarWaltz/VCoVaR/README.md

-# Author's code to 'Vulnerability-CoVaR: Investigating the Crypto-market'
+# Author's code to 'Vulnerability-CoVaR: investigating the crypto-market'

 This repository contains the source [R](https://www.r-project.org/) code of: